dysom56/Unit-15-Website-Development/README.md

 people looking for jobs can get an idea of what the company is about and see if they would want to work there.

 Colour schemes and typography:
 I have decided to go with a black, white and grey colour scheme as it is very clean and professional, and the colours complement each other well.
+For typography, I decided to make the titles have a bigger font than the text under it so that it stand out more.
+This allows for easier understanding of the page they are on and has better readability.

 ## Development Justification